fralomb/dotfiles/README.md

 ```

 ---
 This `README.md` provides a brief overview.
-For comprehensive information, please visit the [documentation site](https://fralomb.github.io/dotfiles/).
+For comprehensive information, please visit the [documentation site](https://fralomb.github.io/dotfiles/) which uses the Jekyll Hacker theme.